etereo-io/edge-next/DOCUMENTATION.md

 ### How groups work?

-When a group is created, the author is asigned the role of `GROUP_ADMIN`, after that she may add new users manually.
+When a group is created, the author is asigned the role of `GROUP_ADMIN`, after that it becomes possible to add new users manually.
 Group permissions are not dynamic for each group, they are configured in `edge.config.js`.
 This is a caveat and it doesn't allow to create private and public groups of the same group type.

 Let's see the group definition to make it more clear.